KevinWang676/Bark-Voice-Cloning/README.md

 HuggingFace Demo: [Bark Voice Cloning](https://huggingface.co/spaces/kevinwang676/Bark-with-Voice-Cloning) 🤗

+If you would like to run the code locally, remember to replace the original path `/content/Bark-Voice-Cloning/bark/assets/prompts/file.npz` with the path of `file.npz` in your own computer.

 ### If you like the quick start, please star this repository. ⭐⭐⭐

 ## Easy to use: